-- Provisions relating to Central Board of Directors, their constitution and functions are captured under Section 8 of the RBI Act, 1949: - What: - Central Board of Directors is the top most authority in organizational structure of RBI. - The Central Board shall consist of the following Directors, namely: - (a) a Governor and not more than four Deputy Governors to be appointed by the Central Government - (b) four Directors to be nominated by the Central Government, one from each of the four Local Boards - (c) 10 Directors to be nominated by the Central Government - (d) 1 Government official to be nominated by the Central Government - The Governor and Deputy Governors shall devote their whole time to the affairs of the Bank, and shall receive such salaries and allowances as may be determined by the Central Board, with the approval of the Central Government
+- Provisions relating to Central Board of Directors, their constitution and functions are captured under Section 8 of the RBI Act, 1949: - What: - Central Board of Directors is the top most authority in organizational structure of RBI. - The Central Board shall consist of the following Directors, namely: - (a) a Governor and not more than four Deputy Governors to be appointed by the Central Government - (b) four Directors to be nominated by the Central Government, one from each of the four Local Boards - (c) 10 Directors to be nominated by the Central Government

-- The Governor and a Deputy Governor shall hold office for such term not exceeding five years. - Director nominated shall hold office for a period of four years - This body is primarily responsible for proper functioning of Reserve Bank.
+- (d) 1 Government official to be nominated by the Central Government The Governor and Deputy Governors shall devote their whole time to the affairs of the Bank, and shall receive such salaries and - to the affairs of the Bank, and shall receive such salaries and allowances as may be determined by the Central Board, with the approval of the Central Government - The Governor and a Deputy Governor shall hold office for such term not exceeding five years. - Director nominated shall hold office for a period of four years - This body is primarily responsible for proper functioning of Reserve Bank.